Beautiful jQuery alerts with 12 demos by using different plug-ins

 In this demo, I will show you overriding the default CSS with custom CSS for creating an alert.

-In the demo, I just picked two CSS classes and changed the properties for title and content area:
+In the example, I just picked two CSS classes and changed the properties for the title and content area.

 Similarly, you can change the other properties for different alerts including icons used in the alerts.